ussa24/virtual-discussion/README.md

   - [Scene](https://www.cgtrader.com/items/3174279/download-page)

 ## Getting Started
-Follow these steps to open and run the project:
+To use the project, you can either use the Windows Build (build folder in this repository) or follow these steps to open and run the project in Unity:

 1. Clone or download this repository.